Skip to main content

 }

 The given function will append a canvas with an image to provided element in the context of its execution.
-To provide this context and force Wolfram Kernel to execute this symbol on the frontend one can use CreateFrontEndObject
+To force Wolfram Kernel to execute this symbol on the frontend one can use ViewBox

 test